pattonsgirl/CS4900-AppSoftwareDev/API/class-5/class-5-homework.md

 ### 3. Ensure changes are commited and pushed/merged to upstream default branch

+### 4. README.md with instructions
+Minimum requirements:
+- required tools (Java version, any other dependencies)
+- how to run API (which branch, point to DB repo & instructions, how to start service)
+- how to test (point to endpoint design doc and Bruno collections, quick info of test runs that should work)

 # Rubric

+### Contribution requirements
+Every team member should have one or more commits against this final compilation of your group's API.
+No commits = no credit.
+Heavy recommendation to use PRs to avoid accidental clobbering - or at least to identify merge conflicts before creating chaos.

 ### Group Assignment
 Assignment score: X / 10 points